 But mere armies were not enough, they required weapons on a larger scale.
 To that end Light and Darke crafted giant beasts and filled them with power.
 Larger than the beings created by The One’s original children, these creatures lacked sentience.
 They were bred to battle and to destroy anything in their path as they stormed through existence.
 While Light granted control of his creations to those that followed him, Darke allowed his beasts to run amok.

-The first of Light’s creations was Protos, a noble warrior birthed from a part of Light’s spirit and encased in armour made of the material The One had produced.
+The first of Light’s creations was Protos, a noble warrior birthed from a part of Light’s spirit and encased in armour made of the material The One had produced for Light’s own body.
 He carried a sword that glowed with the light of a newborn star Light had placed within its hilt.
 There was little it could not cut.
 With an energy matrix capable of channelling the spiritual energy of existence, he was the equal of Darke’s vilest servants.

 The others had their own attributes that made them vital assets to Light’s forces.
 Though different they were united in purpose and dedicated to ending the evil of Darke and his army.
 Collectively the group was given a final gift: the ability to recruit others as Light had done, allowing them to create the next generation of guardians, the next line of defence against Darke’s hordes.

-Meanwhile the followers of the Covenant grew into tribes watched over by one of Light’s chosen.
-Their numbers swelled as they prepared for the day when Light would be forced to release his hold on Darke and the evil being would return.
+Meanwhile the followers of the Paladins grew into tribes watched over by one of Light’s chosen.
+Their numbers swelled as they prepared for the day when Light would be forced to release his hold on Darke, and the evil being would return.
 But things did not go well and as time passed the tribes started to fight amongst themselves.
-The Covenant tried to calm the tensions, unaware that one of their members was secretly undermining their efforts.
+The Paladins tried to calm the tensions, unaware that one of their members was secretly undermining their efforts.

 The news that Light had fallen put an end to the infighting as the united Army of Light was mobilised to destroy Darke and the traitor, but the traitor had selected his tribe from those that were susceptible to Darke’s teachings and at his command they had attacked the other tribes, sowing chaos in the ranks.

-In the end though it did not matter whose army had the most fighters; Protos was more powerful than most of those he met in single combat and was capable of fighting four or even five opponents at a time without problems and the rest of the Convenant were valiant fighters.
+In the end though it did not matter whose army had the most fighters; Protos was more powerful than most of those he met in single combat and was capable of fighting four or even five opponents at a time without problems and the rest of the Covenant were valiant fighters.
 Together the twelve warriors were almost equal to Darke himself.
-Unfortunately without the traitor they were only able to fight Darke to a draw and when the traitor was at his master’s side, the Covenant was always at a disadvantage.
+Unfortunately, without the traitor they were only able to fight Darke to a draw and when the traitor was at his master’s side, the Paladins were always at a disadvantage.

-One by one the Covenant fell to Darke’s power.
-Of the Avatar of Darkness would draw the Covenant into a trap that isolated one of them.
+One by one the Paladins fell to Darke’s power.
+The Avatar of Darkness would draw the Paladins into a trap that isolated one of them.
 The traitor would then lead the rest of Darke’s warlords against the lone warrior, overpowering and dispatching him.
-And as the Covenant’s numbers dwindled, so their armies also found themselves routed on the many battlefields.
+And as their numbers dwindled, so their armies also found themselves routed on the many battlefields.
 It appeared that Darke would triumph.

 But what of Shadow?
-While Light and Darke had set out to destroy each other, Shadow had show little interest in their squabble.
-In the beginning he had tried to stop the fighting by separating his brothers and punishing the offender for breaking the truce – for Light was often the one that attacked first due to Darke goading.
-When their feuding had escalated to all out war he had given up trying to bring peace and had instead watched from a distance as they destroyed the wonders of existence The Creator had built.
+While Light and Darke had set out to destroy each other, Shadow had shown little interest in their squabble.
+In the beginning he had tried to stop the fighting by separating his brothers and punishing the offender for breaking the truce – for Light was often the one that attacked first due to Darke’s goading.
+When their feuding had escalated to all-out war, he had given up trying to bring peace and had instead watched from a distance as they destroyed the wonders of existence The Creator had built.

-The Covenant was broken.
+The Paladins were decimated.
 With Darke’s power at his command, the traitor had devastated Light’s warriors.
 Only Protos had survived and having been forced into a confrontation with Darke and his army, was on the brink of defeat.